If you've ever felt the frustration of managing multiple online accounts, whether…

 How Much Do These Cost?

 Cost undoubtedly is a deciding factor in purchasing software.
-Square’s upfront fees are zero; free software is a massive perk, meaning zero monthly payments and zero fees for PCI compliance.
+Square’s upfront fees are zero; free software is a significant perk, meaning zero monthly payments and no PCI compliance fees.
 With the Square POS option, you only pay transaction fees.

-It’s when you engage with Square’s extensive services that you start incurring additional costs.
+It’s when you engage Square’s extensive services that you start to incur additional costs.
 Overall, Square’s prices are modest and realistic, considering the quality of its offerings.

 Square